Gxwhipp/Fitnite-Topology-Enumeration/README.md

 5.3  Distributed Patitioned Mode

-In Distributed Partitioned Mode, the results from a previous computation are also saved and used as in the Paritioned Mode, except that the nbasic numbers are split into a number of subfiles and each subfile is distributed out to be processed on a networked computer.
+In Distributed Partitioned Mode, the results from a previous computation are also saved and used as in the Paritioned Mode, except that the file containing the nbasic numbers is split into a number of subfiles and each subfile is distributed out to be processed on a networked computer.

     cat seed7.txt | process.sh 10